Summer Fields School: History

 During the 1960s, Pat Savage was headmaster, with the assistance of Jimmy Bell and Pat Marston.
 By the centenary year in 1964, the school's appearance had changed relatively little (see illustration), but it was thriving and energetic enough to celebrate with a hardback book of 332 pages, with contributions from "O.S.", or Old Summerfieldians, including stories about Archibald Wavell, 1st Earl Wavell, and Harold Macmillan, and a friendly greeting in verse from the arch-rival Horris Hill School.
 A former pupil recollected Pat Marston as follows:

-However, another former pupil described a culture of brutality at the school, epitomised by 'the Ogre': "Any honest account would have described Pat Marston as a brutal sadist.
-'Bend over the arm of that sofa and pull down your pyjama trousers, boy.
-And then the beating would begin ...
-The result was a web of welts and cuts that descended as far as the back of your knees, or even lower."

 In 1975, Nigel Talbot Rice took over as headmaster.
 He put the school on a sound financial footing through a series of appeals which paid for an ambitious building programme: new classrooms, the Macmillan Hall and Music Centre, an indoor swimming-pool, the Wavell Arts and Technology Centre (named after Earl Wavell), and the Sports Hall.
 In 1997, Talbot Rice retired and was succeeded by Robin Badham-Thornhill.
 In 2010 David Faber, an old boy and governor, took over as headmaster.

 In 2002 a new lodge called "Savage's" was built.
 Later a new year group was added at the bottom of the school.